-Since October 2019, the Immigration electronic gates (e-gates) in NAIA terminals 1 and 3 have officially been in use for a year already.
+The Immigration electronic gates (e-gates) at NAIA terminals 1 and 3 have officially been in use for more than a year.
 I’ve been fortunate enough to have experienced using the e-gates on arrival a couple of times now, and I can say that it’s a much faster process than lining up before an immigration counter (given that the machines are functioning properly).

 That said, there usually still is a line.
-But you will clearly see it moving faster and in a more acceptable pace than before the technology was introduced.
+But you will clearly see it moving faster and in a more acceptable pace than before the e-gates were introduced.
 Also, many locals on arrival still aren’t familiar with how the e-gates work, which may explain the brief delays in the line.
 If you haven’t experienced going through the e-gates before, don’t be caught clueless.
 Here are the simple steps at NAIA’s e-gates for Philippine Passport holders!

 1. Scan your arrival boarding pass